apache/hudi/website/blog/2021-08-23-async-clustering.md

 ## Introduction

 On a high level, clustering creates a plan based on a configurable strategy, groups eligible files based on specific criteria and then executes the plan.
-Hudi's [MVCC model](/docs/concurrency_control) provides snapshot isolation between multiple table services, which allows writers to continue with ingestion while clustering runs in the background.
+Hudi supports [multi-writers](https://hudi.apache.org/docs/concurrency_control#enabling-multi-writing) which provides snapshot isolation between multiple table services, thus allowing writers to continue with ingestion while clustering runs in the background.
 For a more detailed overview of the clustering architecture please check out the previous blog post.